Home Medium Custom Domain Feature Returns

 Minor Issues

-As of 2021/02/24, there are still some issues that need to be resolved by Medium:
+As of February 24, 2021, there are still some outstanding issues that need to be resolved by Medium.

 Custom domains are back!

-If you cancel the paid membership… what will happen?
-Will it become invalid immediately?
+If the premium membership is canceled… what will happen?
+Will it become invalid directly?

 Further Reading